FaintWhisper/Audio-Stream-Normalization/README.md

    ```sh
    pip3 install -r requirements.txt
    ```
+3. Select the virtual audio device you installed earlier as the default output device.

-3. Check your input and output device IDs:
+4. Check your input and output device IDs:
    ```sh
    python main.py -l
    ```
    Write down the numbers that appear at the left of your desired input and output devices names.

-4. Open start.bat, if you are on Windows, or start.sh, if you are on Linux or MacOS, with a text editor and replace the IDs you wrote down in the last step for the ones present in the file, especifically replace the number after "-i" for the ID of your input device and the number after "-o" with your output device ID.
+5. Open start.bat, if you are on Windows, or start.sh, if you are on Linux or MacOS, with a text editor and replace the IDs you wrote down in the last step for the ones present in the file, especifically replace the number after "-i" for the ID of your input device and the number after "-o" with your output device ID.
-As you may notice there are more parameters you can set, I dont recommend you to do so if you are not a experienced user in audio processing, in any case, be sure to check what they do in the help message:
+As you may notice there are more parameters you can set, you can check what they do in the help message:
    ```sh
    python main.py -h
    ```